shiffman/shiffman.net/teaching/a2z/generate/index.md

 txt = txt + next;
 {% endhighlight %}

-Now repeat for the next letter picked.
+Now repeat for the next N-gram.
 And so and and so forth.
-Here's the full code inside a loop that produces the following generated outcomes:
+Here are some sample outcomes (and the full code for producing these):

 <p id="ngramtest"></p>